-Whilst there’s still beautiful blue skies and warmth around, we are well into autumn and winter's not far away.
+Whilst there’s still beautiful blue skies and warmth around, we are well into autumn and winter is not far away.
 This year, even more so, we are all searching for ways to support our children's immune systems.
-So, what are my recommendations as to the best foods to eat to help boost the immune system?
+So, what are my recommendations as to the best foods to eat to help optimise the #immunesystem?

-Traditionally-fermented foods may be trendy but they really are beneficial to the gut by providing your child with probiotics.
+Traditionally-fermented foods may be trendy but they really are beneficial to the #guthealth by providing your #child with #probiotics.
 With 70% of the immune system found in the gut, it is so important to maintain a balance in the gut microbiome.
 Some gut bacteria have been shown to be immune fighting.
-The easiest fermented foods to give to your child are likely to be sauerkraut (a small teaspoon added to lunch or dinner regularly) or even a natural full fat yoghurt (I’m not talking about sweetened flavoured yoghurts here).
+The easiest fermented foods to give to your child are likely to be sauerkraut (a small teaspoon added to lunch or dinner regularly) or even a natural full #fat yoghurt (I’m not talking about sweetened flavoured yoghurts here).
 You can add your own flavours to take away the sour taste, such as honey, maple syrup, fruit purees and stewed fruit that don’t have artificial flavours, and heaps of added sugar.

 Organic meat (or at least grass-fed)